ltroj/finSankey/README.md

 # finSankey
- Create sankey diagrams from a (cashflow) Excel sheet
+Create sankey diagrams from a (cashflow) Excel sheet.
+Returns a plotly plot of your diagram as well as a text file for the popular sankeymatic.com.

+## Input file
+See ```cashflow_randomized.xlsx``` as a template spreadsheet file.

 ## Usage
 ```python